News on field service management and optimization

 Summary

 In 2025, digitalization of field operations is no longer an option, but a necessity.
-Specialized software like Cadulis is seeing massive adoption, enabling companies to better plan and monitor their interventions.
-The trend in field service management is therefore toward route management, communication with technicians, and the exploitation of data, all of which are now centralized and automated.
+Specialized software like Cadulis is experiencing massive adoption, enabling companies to better plan and monitor their field activities.
+The trend in field service management is therefore towards route management, technician communication, and the exploitation of data, all of which are now centralized and automated.

 • 80% of maintenance and installation companies use mobile applications for their technicians.